-Access routes to the Thyspunt site
+(I) Access to the Thyspunt site

-The Northern Access Route to Thyspunt is clearly less favoured than the Western Access Route, with respect to the potential impacts on agriculture, flora, wetlands and heritage resources.
+The Eastern Access Route is required by Eskom for heavy loads due to the gradient.
+There is no alternative to this route.
+The access route has been assessed by the specialists, and in majority found to be acceptable from an environmental perspective.
+Detailed studies will be required by qualified and experienced specialists, in the respective disciplines, before a final alignment for the road can be determined.
+In terms of the Northern and Western Access Routes to Thyspunt which were assessed as alternatives, the Northern Access Route is clearly less favoured than the Western Access Route, with respect to the potential impacts on agriculture, flora, wetlands and heritage resources.
 The Northern Access Route is favoured only in terms of visual impacts.
 The visual impacts associated with the Western Access Road (mostly related to a change in the sense of place) are minimal when compared to the overall change in the sense of place caused by the presence of the nuclear power station itself.
-Taking all relevant potential impacts into account, the Western Access Road is the preferred access road for the Thyspunt site
+Taking all relevant impacts into account, the Western Access Road is the preferred access road for the Thyspunt site.